KyussCaesar/compsys726-asou651/README.md

 # Getting Started

 This project has been written in the [Rust](https://www.rust-lang.org/en-US/) programming language.
-You can follow the link to for installation instructions.
+You can follow the link for installation instructions.
 Keeping all of the defaults should be fine; i.e use the latest "stable" toolchain.